wacncontent/CustomizeTool/removeCommentOutput/articles/site-recovery/site-recovery-vmm-san.md

 You can optionally configure network mapping to ensure that replica virtual machines are optimally placed on Hyper-V host servers after failover, and that they can connect to appropriate VM networks.
 Note that:

 - When network mapping is enabled, a virtual machine at the primary location will be connected to a network and its replica at the target location will be connected to its mapped network.
-- If you don’t configure network mapping virtual machines won’t be connected to VM networks after failover.
+- If you don't configure network mapping virtual machines won't be connected to VM networks after failover.
 - VM networks must be set up in VMM.
 For details read Configuring VM Networks and Gateways in VMM
 - Virtual machines on the source VMM server should be connected to a VM network.
 The source VM network should be linked to a logical network that is associated with the cloud.